IsmailHosen696/IsmailHosen696/README.md

 - 👋 Hi, I’m @IsmailHosen696.
 - 👀 I’m interested in completing projects.
 - 🌱 I’m currently learning full-stack web-development.
-- 😇 I have knowledge on React, Node, Javascript, Express, CSS, Mongo db database, Firebase, Html and sometipes of templete engine
+- 😇 I have knowledge on React, Node, Javascript, Express, CSS, Mongo db database, Firebase and sometipes of templete engine
 - 💞️ I’m looking to collaborate on ...
 - 📫 With this email you can contact me {email: 'mdismailh948@gmail.com'}